-Under certain circumstances (i) all outstanding shares of Class A Common Stock will be subject to redemption for shares of Occidental Common Stock and (ii) Occidental may be required to commence a Put Offer pursuant to which it would offer to exchange shares of Occidental Common Stock for Class A Common Stock.
-However, the number of shares of Occidental Common Stock to be received by INDSPEC stockholders upon any such redemption or exchange will be based on a formula specified in the Restated Certificate or the Enabling Agreement, and, in either case, may depend on certain factors, including the following: (i) the earnings before interest, taxes, depreciation and amortization of INDSPEC for the 12 months immediately preceding the month in which such redemption or exchange occurs; (ii) the amount of net debt and other liabilities of INDSPEC as of the last day of the fiscal month immediately preceding the month in which such redemption or exchange occurs; (iii) the average of the closing prices of Occidental Common Stock on the New York Stock Exchange on the 20 consecutive trading days immediately preceding the fifth trading day prior to such redemption or exchange; and (iv) the number of shares of Class A Common Stock and Class B Common Stock outstanding or subject to issuance upon the exercise of options and warrants.
-See "The Restated Certificate and Restated Bylaws --Redemption of Class A Common Stock" and "The Enabling Agreement -- Put Offer."
-There can be no assurance as to when, if ever, any such redemption or exchange will occur or as to the number of shares of Occidental Common Stock to be received by holders of Class A Common Stock at the time of any such redemption or exchange or the value of such shares upon any such redemption or exchange.
+After the Exchange Offers have been completed, (i) Occidental may, under certain circumstances be required to commence the Put Offer, pursuant to which it would offer to exchange shares of Occidental Common Stock for Class A Common Stock and (ii) the shares of Class A Common Stock may, under certain circumstances, be redeemed for shares of Occidental Common Stock pursuant to a Notice Redemption or a Threshold Redemption.
+However, there can be no assurance as to when, if ever, any such exchange or redemption will occur.
+In the event of the Put Offer or a Redemption, the value of shares of Occidental Common Stock to be received by INDSPEC stockholders upon any such exchange or redemption will be based on a formula specified in the Enabling Agreement (in the case of the Put Offer) or the Restated Certificate (in the case of a Redemption) and, in each case, will depend upon certain factors, including the following: (i) the earnings before interest, taxes, depreciation and amortization ("EBITDA") of INDSPEC for the 12 months immediately preceding the month in which such exchange or redemption occurs; (ii) the amount of net debt and other liabilities of INDSPEC as of the last day of the fiscal month immediately preceding the month in which such exchange or redemption occurs; and (iii) the number of shares of Class A Common Stock and Class B Common Stock outstanding or subject to issuance upon the exercise of options and warrants.
+See "The Restated Certificate and Restated Bylaws -- Redemption of Class A Common Stock" and "The Enabling Agreement -- Put Offer."